nickjj/ansible-playbooks/devbox/README.md

 You must install ansible on the development box first as it runs on localhost.

-`$ ansible-galaxy install nickjj.postgres nickjj.ruby nickjj.nodejs nickjj.xampp gpstathis.elasticsearch DavidWittman.redis --force`
+`$ ansible-galaxy install nickjj.dnsmasq nickjj.postgres nickjj.ruby nickjj.nodejs nickjj.xampp gpstathis.elasticsearch DavidWittman.redis --force`

 If you get permission errors, run the command with `sudo`.